How many people stay on Fetlar?

 What medical facilities are there?

-When visiting the island please be aware that there is no doctor on the island.
-There is a highly trained district nurse, but backup does have to come from outside.
+When visiting the island please be aware that there is no doctor or nurse resident on the island.
+There is a team of first responders who will be called out if there is a 999 call but backup has to come from off the island.

 What’s the weather like?